The Amyotrophic Lateral Sclerosis and Related Disorders (ALSRD) Clinic

 How will PROJECT HOPE help find the cause of and a cure for Amyotrophic Lateral Sclerosis (ALS)?

 ALS BC, in partnership with the Province of BC, has made a significant contribution of $5.3M to establish a perpetuity-endowed trust to fund the ALS Society of BC Professorship in ALS Research at UBC.
-Furthermore, the society has pledged an additional $1.5M over a period of ten years to support the Professorship.

 Our aim with the Professorship is to establish an ideal setting that merges research and clinical care.
 Our objective is to enhance clinical care by promoting advanced ALS research and treatment innovations at UBC.
 To achieve this, ALS BC has committed to donating an additional $20M to UBC to support this ambitious goal.
 We hope that this commitment will benefit all Canadians who are affected by ALS, as well as those who have other neurodegenerative diseases like Parkinson’s and Alzheimer’s.